Computer Science Program

 Most of the department's recent graduates have successfully pursued one of three paths: industrial employment, graduate school, or teaching.
 Graduates have obtained positions with firms such as Argonne Laboratories, AT&T, Battelle Laboratories, DEC, IBM, Longaberger, Mead, Microsoft, MIT Laboratories, Motorists Insurance, NASA, NCR and TRW.
 People choosing to continue their studies have entered a number of excellent graduate schools: Bowling Green, Carnegie-Mellon, Clemson, Cornell, Georgia Tech, Indiana, Miami, MIT, North Carolina, Ohio State and Pittsburgh.
 They have had successful graduate careers and embarked on teaching and research careers.
 In addition, graduates have often combined their background in computer science with other course work to develop careers with an interdisciplinary flavor.
 These backgrounds have been used as entry into such fields as accounting, business, economics, music, psychology and religion.

-100 Introduction to Computing (web usage, web page development, application programs)
+100 Introduction to Computer Science (computer usage, web page development, python programming)

 111 Computer Science I (use of the Java language, fundamental ideas in computer science)